-We prepare our financial statements in accordance with IFRS as issued by the IASB.
-A summary of significant accounting policies is contained in note 3 to our audited consolidated financial statements for the three years ended December 31, 2022.
+We prepare our financial statements in accordance with IFRS Accounting Standards as issued by the IASB.
+A summary of material accounting policies is contained in note 3 to our audited consolidated financial statements for the three years ended December 31, 2023.
 In applying accounting principles, we make assumptions, estimates and judgments which are often subjective and may be affected by changing circumstances or changes in our analysis.
-Material changes in these assumptions, estimates and judgments have the potential to materially alter our results of operations.
+Material changes in these assumptions, estimates and judgments have the potential to materially alter the Group's results of operations.
 The estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are discussed below.